EndPointCorp/end-point-blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial.html.md

 add_action('wp_footer', 'add_footer_text');
 ```

 WordPress themes and plugins with hooks are the building blocks of WordPress: with them, you piece together the appearance and functionality for your site.
 I reference WordPress as a basis of comparison for Spree, because like WordPress users, Spree users aim to piece together the appearance and functionality for their site.
-One thing to note is that the hook implementation in Spree is based on hook implementation in [Redmine](http://www.redmine.org/).
+One thing to note is that the hook implementation in Spree is based on hook implementation in [Redmine](https://www.redmine.org/).

 **Spree Code**

-I grabbed the latest code at [http://github.com/railsdog/spree](http://github.com/railsdog/spree).
-After examining the code and reviewing the SpreeGuides documentation, the first thing I learned is that there are four ways to work with hooks:
+I grabbed [the latest code](https://github.com/spree/spree).
+After examining the code and reviewing the Spree documentation, the first thing I learned is that there are four ways to work with hooks:

 - insert before a hook component
 - insert after hook component